 12.8.
-The Head of Legal Services Solicitor to the Council is entitled to sign any agreement in any way related to Procurement, Supplies, Concessions or Income Contracts or any security instrument (regardless of whether another officer including the Chief Executive may sign such things), subject to CPR 12.3 and provided that this is not subject to any contrary direction from the Council or Cabinet.
+The Solicitor to the Council is entitled to sign any agreement in any way related to Procurement, Supplies, Concessions or Income Contracts or any security instrument (regardless of whether another officer including the Chief Executive may sign such things), subject to CPR 12.3 and provided that this is not subject to any contrary direction from the Council or Cabinet.